-An eligible bid for an auction is a bid which:
+An eligible bid for the auction is a bid which:

-- is submitted in the form and through the means which have been approved by the Clean Energy Regulator for that auction - is submitted within the bidding window for that auction, as published by the Clean Energy Regulator - is submitted by a person who is an authorised bidder of a participant having the authority to make that bid on behalf of the participant - is submitted by, or on behalf of, a participant that has registered for that auction in relation to the project(s) relating to the bid - is not submitted by an authorised bidder, or on behalf of a participant, who is currently disqualified from participating in carbon abatement purchasing processes - proposes the financial terms of the contract that will be secured if the bid is successful - includes the GST-exclusive unit price per ACCU and is an amount rounded to the nearest cent, and - is the first eligible bid made by, or on behalf, of a participant in that auction in relation to the project(s) relating to the bid.
-Any subsequent bid made by, or on behalf of, the participant relating to the same project(s) at that auction will be disregarded.
+- is submitted in the form and through the means which have been approved by the Clean Energy Regulator for that auction - contains no errors other than errors that the Clean Energy Regulator considers, in its discretion and acting in good faith, to be minor and immaterial - is submitted within the bidding window for that auction, as published by the Clean Energy Regulator - is submitted by a person who is an authorised bidder of a participant having the authority to make that bid on behalf of the participant, and that person is not excluded from being an authorised bidder - is submitted on behalf of a participant that has registered for that auction in relation to the project(s) relating to the bid - is not submitted by an authorised bidder, or on behalf of a participant, who is currently disqualified from participating in carbon abatement purchasing processes - proposes the financial terms of the contract that will be secured if the bid is successful

+- includes the GST-exclusive unit price per ACCU and is an amount rounded to the nearest cent, and - is the first eligible bid made on behalf of a participant in that auction in relation to the project(s) relating to the bid.
+Any subsequent bid made on behalf of the participant relating to the same project(s) at that auction will be disregarded.